How to get a H1 in Maths?

 This is honestly true for all subjects, but especially for maths.
 Even though the same question will not appear again, the structure, method, and skills required will appear time and time again.

 Pro tip: Buy the booklet with all past paper exam questions.
 This will allow you to learn the format of the exam.
-Also, all your answers will be safe and sound in that booklet (no loose papers flying around)!
-Closer to your exams, all you’d want to do is flick through the answers.

 Pro tip 2: For online marking schemes, or to just access exam papers, use examfinder.com.
 You will thank me big time.
 This website has all exam papers and marking schemes for every subject, in just a few clicks.
-This website is much better than the official SEC website, which makes you lose the will to continue living!

 This is the best website for exam papers!